deNoor/RadCapCurrentSongTracker/README.md

 # RadCapCurrentSongTracker

-Tracks current song playing on RadCap radio and writes updates to a file.
+ Checks current song playing on RadCap radio and writes updates to a specified file.

 Made for personal use as a utility for OBS Studio.

-Updates are displayed in console window.
-Edit *settings.json* to add more stations to track.
+Edit `settings.json` to add more stations to track.